The Pathfields Tool.

 Systematic detection of mild frailty, enabling earlier intervention, slowing decline, and in some cases preventing progression altogether

-The Pathfields Tool, which has been independently peer reviewed and published.
+The Pathfields Tool has been independently peer reviewed and published and now in routine use across NHS organisations.

 Time neutral